 Take India as an example.
 While the lack of clear stipulations mars the online gaming industry, many people still like to bet, especially on cricket.
-The punters rely on reviews from sites like this to find the best cricket bookies online.
+The punters rely on reviews from sites like this to find the best 22bet cricket online.
 They then place their wagers and access them through the convenient payment methods provided by the sites – that’s one use of technology that will remain even in the future.

 What else can you expect in the future of sports betting?